The Big Bluff (1933 German film) explained

 Synopsis

-Thieves break into the villa of film star Marion Millner, but only make her with her imitation jewellery. producer Otto Pitt is delighted as they are making a crime film and thinks the break-in will make great publicity for the production.
+Thieves break into the villa of film star Marion Millner, but only get away with her imitation jewellery.
+Film producer Otto Pitt, currently shooting a crime movie, thinks the break-in will make great publicity for his production.

 Cast